edgebitio/enclaver/docs/guide-app.md

 This application is on GitHub: https://github.com/edgebitio/no-fly-list/blob/main/server.py

-Once you factor out the S3 fetching and the boilerplate KMS handling, our actual logic is just a [handfull of lines][code] that is easily audited.
+Once you factor out the S3 fetching and the boilerplate KMS handling, our actual logic is just a [handful of lines][code] that is easily audited.
 This is the ideal type of enclave app.
 It's focused, simple and acts like a secure sidecar to the rest of our app.

 [code]: https://github.com/edgebitio/no-fly-list/blob/main/server.py#L56-L65